mithipati/ngTalk/README.md

 #### Hello, World!

 Welcome to this brief introduction to Angular.
+This introduction will walkthrough how to build a simple functional Todo application with very few lines of code.

 #### To begin: